I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 The Breeze litter box has two levels.
 On the top level is a layer of pellets.
 On the bottom level is a pad to absorb urine.

-The idea behind the Breeze litter box is allow liquid to go through the pellets on top to a pad below.
-Solid waste stays on top, with the pellets, and can be removed that way.
+The idea behind the Breeze litter box is to allow liquid to go through the pellets on top to a pad below.
+Solid waste stays on top with the pellets, and can be removed that way.

-The initial investment in the Breeze system will be somewhere around thirty dollars times however many litter boxes you need.
+The initial investment in the Breeze system will be somewhere around $30 times however many litter boxes you need.

 That will get you a pad and a bag of pellets.
 However, you can find off-brand alternatives when you need refills.
 Search for "cat littler pads" on Amazon and you will find much cheaper alternatives to the cat pads that are placed on the bottom of the box.
 If you have multiple cats this pad may need to be changed more than once a week so it's a great way to save money on the pads.

 The pellets can be replaced with pine pellets that you can find at farming supply stores.
 The pine pellets are often used for bedding for farm animals.
-Forty pounds of pellets can be purchased for under ten dollars.
+Forty pounds of pellets can be purchased for under $10.
 These are also available via Amazon.

 Litter Box Solutions